savakazakov/pdiot-practical/Labs/Week 1 Lab.md

 # Introduction

 Welcome to the PDIoT course!
-You will experience the different facets of designing and implementing a complex IoT system, from specification to demonstration of a prototype implementation, over the course of 10 weeks (Coursework 3).
-The practical work will be complemented by knowledge gained through personal research on foundational topics in Internet of Things to be distilled in two 3000-word essays (Coursework 1 and 2).
+You will experience the different facets of designing and implementing a complex IoT system, from data collection (Coursework 1) and system specification to demonstration of a prototype implementation, over the course of 10 weeks (Coursework 3).
+The practical work will be complemented by knowledge gained through personal research on foundational topics in Internet of Things to be distilled in one 3000-word essays (Coursework 2).

-Each student will be provided the following for Coursework 3:
+Each student will be provided the following for Coursework 1 & 3:
-* A wearable Respeck sensor for activity data collection.
+* A wearable Respeck sensor
+* Respeck accessories: plastic bags and MeFix tape
 * An mBed development board (NRF52-DK)
-* A Nordic Cube
+* A Nordic Cube (Thingy)
 * The on-line ARM mBed compiler and software development environment.

+You will need a smarphone running Android 6.0 or higher to run the apps needed for the course.
+If no one from your team owns an Android phone we can provide you with one upon a special request.

 This year, your task will be to implement a human activity recognition system for a range of common activities listed below by analysing data from a wearable sensor using machine learning techniques and displaying the results in real-time in an Android application.

 The activities to be recognised are:
+* Sitting (straight, bent forward, bent backward)
-* Sitting/Standing
+* Standing
-*	Lying down
+* Lying down (left, right, on the back, on the front)
 * Walking
 * Running/Jogging
 * Ascending and descending stairs
 * Desk work (working at a computer, writing, etc.)
+* General movement (sudden turns, bending down, getting up from chairs, anything else that doesn't qualify as an activity)
+* Falling (on the knees, on the back, on the sides)

+You will first collect data using two sensors:
+* the **Respeck** sensor, worn on the lower left ribcage, sampling accelerometer and gyroscope data at 25Hz
+* the **Thingy** sensor, worn in the front right pocket of your trousers, sampling accelerometer, gyroscope and magnetometer data at 25Hz.

+The data collection part comprises Coursework 1 and will be graded according to the quality of the data you collected.

+This data will be stored on a common repository where everyone in this class will have access to it for training their models.
+The data collection will mostly take place during Labs 1 and 2 where the Lab Demonstrator will make sure everyone is performing the activities correctly.
+The data collection protocol is provided in the Lab file.

-You will first collect data using the Respeck sensor and store the data in a common repository.
-Please refer to the PDIoT Data Collection Protocol [document](https://github.com/specknet/pdiot-practical/blob/master/PDIoT%20Data%20Collection%20Protocol.pdf).
-Then, you will develop data analysis and machine learning methods for identifying the different types of activities.
-You will then be exposed to embedded programming concepts and you will establish a connection between the Nordic Cube and your Android App.
+You will then develop data analysis and machine learning methods for identifying the different types of activities.

-After this point, you will have a choice between:
+At this point you will have a choice between:
+* developing Machine Learning models using the Respeck data and running the models on the Android app
-* continuing with the machine learning development and concentrating on porting the algorithm on the phone for real-time HAR
+* developing Machine Learning models using the Thingy data and running the models on the Thingy firmware.

-* continuing with embedded system development of the application in the Cube sensor
+You will be briefly introduced to embedded programming concepts and you will be able to modify the Thingy firmware using the mBed development board.

 Use this week's tutorial to set up your development environment and to start collecting data.